Anxiety and PTSD: Steps to Heal Trauma and Find Relief

 But telling your story shows you when and where anxiety showed up.
 Once you're able to see anxiety in the past, you can see where it's leading you.
 Is that where you want to go?
 Changing your choices is step one in the process of living with anxiety versus just getting by.

 You may be a survivor but you don't just have to survive.
 Ideally, we all want to live without the hassles and inherent trauma of dealing with anxiety in and of itself, let alone the hard work of dredging up painful pasts.

 Most traumatized people spend a whole lot of time avoiding and numbing out that stuff.
 For good reason, but it still won't make you better.
-No matter how long you put it off, it’s always there, in the background, affecting your actions, and your being.
+No matter how long you put it off, the pain is always there, in the background, affecting your actions and your being.
 Even if it's "only" at a subconscious level.

 It isn't easy but sometimes it's exactly what I need.

 White, K. (2010, October 15).
 Anxiety and PTSD: Steps to Heal Trauma and Find Relief, HealthyPlace.
 Retrieved on 2023, May 28 from https://www.healthyplace.com/blogs/treatinganxiety/2010/10/anxiety-and-ptsd-how-to-set-goals-heal-trauma-and-find-anxiety-relief

 Author: Kate White